Maud Gonne: Political and social views

-Personal
+Personal life

 Maud Gonne MacBride published her autobiography in 1938, titled A Servant of the Queen, a reference to both a vision she had of the Irish queen of old, Kathleen Ni Houlihan and an ironic title considering Gonne's Irish Nationalism and rejection of the British monarchy.

-Iseult Gonne (1894 – 1954), her daughter with Millevoye, was educated at a Carmelite convent in Laval, France.
+Iseult Gonne (1894–1954), her daughter with Millevoye, was educated at a Carmelite convent in Laval, France.
 When she returned to Ireland she was referred to as Maud's niece or cousin rather than daughter.
 She was to attract the admiration of literary figures including Ezra Pound, Lennox Robinson and Liam O'Flaherty.
 In 1916, in his fifties, Yeats proposed to the 22-year-old Iseult who refused his advances.
 Many Dubliners had suspected that Yeats was her father.
 In 1920, she eloped to London with 17-year-old Irish-Australian Francis Stuart, who became a writer, and the couple later married.

 Iseult was not acknowledged as her mother's daughter in Maud Gonne's will when Gonne died in 1953, possibly due to pressure from her half-brother Seán MacBride who did not want to reveal Maud's relation to Millevoye.
 Iseult died less than a year later from heart disease.

-Gonne's son, Seán MacBride (1904-1988) was active in the IRA and in Irish republican politics.
-As Irish Foreign Minister (1948-1951) he was active the United Nations and helped secure ratification of the European Convention on Human Rights.
+Gonne's son, Seán MacBride (1904–1988) was active in the IRA and in Irish republican politics.
+As Irish Foreign Minister (1948–1951) he was active the United Nations and helped secure ratification of the European Convention on Human Rights.
 He was later a founding member of Amnesty International and its Chairman, and he was awarded the Nobel Peace Prize in 1974.

 Gonne died in Clonskeagh, aged 86, and is buried in Glasnevin Cemetery, Dublin.